 Disclaimer: Please note that the content in this article is meant for informational purposes only and should not be construed as medical advice or serve as a substitute for seeing a medical professional regarding any sleep problems you may have.
 Please see your doctor regarding any urgent medical issues.

-What I Looked for in the Best Mattresses for Back Sleepers
+How We Picked the Best Mattresses for Back Sleepers

+Dr. Raj Dasgupta recommends a medium-firm mattress for most back sleepers, but what does this mean?
+We rate firmness on a scale of 1 to 10, with 1 being as soft as a cloud and 10 being as firm as the floor.
 Medium-firmness falls around 6.5/10 on our scale.
 We tried to find beds that fell around this number.
 You may see that some are softer or firmer, often to fit specific sleeper types that need extra pressure relief or support.

+When you lie on a mattress, certain parts of your body dig in deeper, creating pressure points.
 For back sleepers, pressure most commonly builds up in the lumbar area (the lower back), but they can also experience it in the shoulders, hips, or any sensitive joints.
-Materials like memory foam and latex provide cushioning and contouring to keep pressure from building up in these areas.
+For this list, we prioritized models that performed well in our back-sleeping pressure-relief tests.

 Now that you’ve got a feel for what we kept at the forefront of our search, let’s dive into the beds that made the final cut.